geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}

-The image above is a composite NRG taken on a clear day in late April, 2018.
-It's made up of many smaller images in a process involving orthorectification and stitching.
-The two rectangles in yellow are test plots.
+The image above is a composite NRG taken on a clear day in late October, 2018.
+It's made up of many smaller images in a process involving orthorectification and image-stitching.
+The two yellow rectangles are test plots.
 The green square highlights my white Jetta (and me).

 The work of this grant involved many long days in a cane field gathering data but it also required time in front of a computer making sense of that data.
 The following is a snippet of code used to separate each band of light from an original 'raw' data file produced by the Sequoia camera.
 This is part of a larger image-processing pipeline developed to automate the work.
 <br />